 The University maintains a list of capital investment projects approved by the Board of Regents requesting funding from the state legislature.
 These building and infrastructure projects align with the strategic goals of the University to recruit and retain the best and brightest students, to recruit and support innovative and world class faculty and staff, and to inspire innovation, exploration and discovery, all while being responsible stewards of resources.

-Maximize the effectiveness and extend the life of the University of Minnesota's 29 million square feet of infrastructure.
-The University allocates HEAPR funding systemwide using a formula based on total campus square footage and facility condition.
-HEAPR projects fall into four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; and (4) energy efficiency.
+Maximize the effectiveness and life of the University of Minnesota's 29 million square feet of infrastructure.
+The University allocates HEAPR funding systemwide in four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; and (4) energy efficiency.

 $4 million in state funding

 Relocate library collections to create new learning and research spaces.
 These spaces will be equipped with digital media and tools to strengthen teaching and community engagement.